Silent Reflux in Babies

 • Unexplained or inconsolable crying (with painful tears), i.e. not so silent!

-More Severe Findings
+More Concerning Findings

 While less common, some infants may also experience: